itsmillertim3/perform2021/labs/lab04/04_DeploySockshop.md

   git clone https://github.com/itsmillertim3/perform2021.git
   ```

-2. On the EKS Bastion Host deploy sockshop
+2. On the EKS Bastion Host navigate to the "k8s-apps" directory and deploy sockshop
   ```
   ./deploy-sockshop.sh
   ```